Carmelo Anthony Working to Win ‘Power’ Star Wife La La Anthony Bacl

 Carmelo Anthony is hoping for another chance to go one-on-one with estranged wife La La Anthony.

-The New York Knicks star forward and the Power actress have been on the outs ever since rumors began circulated over the last few months that the NBA veteran cheated on his her and got another woman pregnant.
+The New York Knicks star forward and the Power actress have been on the outs ever since rumors began circulating over the last few months that the NBA veteran cheated on his her and got another woman pregnant.

 More recently, Anthony has made no secret of his hope for reconciliation.